 The black walnuts will stay fresh in a air tight container for up to a month in your cupboard, about 3-6 months in the refrigerator, or up to a year in the freezer.

 Enjoy the process and the yummy goodness of the Black Walnut!
-To learn more about black walnuts follow my Facebook page, or click on the follow blog button(s) to get the upcoming journal entries including The Botany of Black Walnuts, The Benefits of Black Walnuts, and enjoy the recipe Balkan Pita with Black Walnuts & Fig.
+To learn more about black walnuts follow my Facebook page, or click on the follow blog button(s) to get journal entries including The Botany of Black Walnuts, The Benefits of Black Walnuts, and enjoy the recipe Balkan Pita with Black Walnuts & Fig.